FlavScents AInsights Entry: para-Acetanisole (CAS: 100-06-1)

 - Molecular Weight: 150.18 g/mol

-para-Acetanisole is a single chemical compound characterized by a methoxy group attached to a phenyl ring, which is further connected to an acetyl group.
-This structure contributes to its sweet, vanilla-like odor, making it relevant in both flavor and fragrance applications.
+para-Acetanisole is characterized by its methoxy group attached to a phenyl ring, which contributes to its sweet, vanilla-like odor.
+The acetyl group enhances its stability and modifies its olfactory properties, making it a valuable compound in both flavor and fragrance applications.

 Citation hooks: FlavScents; PubChem; FEMA